wp-plugins/megamenu/readme.txt

 = 1.5 =

-* New feature: Change number of columns to use in Mega Menus
+* New feature: Change number of columns to use in Mega Menus (per menu item)
-* New feature: Define how many columns second level menu items should take up
+* New feature: Define how many columns each second level menu items should take up
 * New feature: Hide menu item text
 * New feature: Hide menu item arrow indicator
 * New feature: Disable menu item link